Full-time Students

 Taught postgraduate students

-Taught students undertaking taught Masters courses (for example, the MPhil by Advanced Study) are normally expected not to work during term-time.
-Students should consult their Faculty and Department for further details regarding vacation dates when they may be able to work.
+Students are not expected to undertake paid work during term-time.
+Cambridge seeks to keep student living costs manageable, and accordingly the vast majority of students do not work during term-time, concentrating instead on their academic studies and co-curricular/social activities.
+Cambridge terms are short so many students work during the vacations.
+Taught postgraduate students should consult their Faculty or Department for further details regarding official vacation periods during their studies and note that, depending on the course, studies may continue into the summer.
 Any time between the end of the final term and the dissertation submission deadline should not be considered as vacation as students are still expected to be working on their studies at this time.

 Research postgraduate students